MordechaiP/movie_site/readme.md

 media.py

 Provides a Movie class for store various details about a movie.
-Required fields are: Title, Story, Poster, Trailer, Year, Actors, Genre, imdbRating, Runtime, and Rated.
+Required fields are: Title, Plot, Poster, Trailer, Year, Actors, Genre, imdbRating, Runtime, and Rated.

 Also provided is show_trailer() method which opens the accocated trailer in a browser.